-- If the parents are married to each other when the baby is born then either the mother or the father can register the birth
+- If the parents are married to each other when the baby is born, then either the mother or the father can register the birth

 Your ‘partner’ (ie someone you are not married to) is not legally linked to you for registration purposes.
-A ‘civil partner’ is someone of the same sex with whom you have been through a legal ceremony of formation.
+A ‘civil partner’ is someone of the same sex with whom you have been through a legal ceremony of formation of civil partnership.